cylc/cylc-doc/src/user-guide/writing-workflows/external-triggers.rst

 - The module containing the xtrigger function may also contain a ``validate`` function taking a single argument, which is a dictionary of all the arguments passed to the xtrigger function in ``flow.cylc``.
 It should raise an exception if validation fails.
-See :ref:`xrandom.validate` for an example of a validate function.
+See :py:mod:`cylc.flow.xtriggers.xrandom` for an example of a validate function.

 .. note::